Posted on May 1, 2020

 Diana’s father Robert Morgan Cotterell was born around 1917 in Algon, Iowa.
 He moved to Los Angeles around 1938 to follow his interest in aviation.

-Donna’s parents were Ned and Virginia LaRocca, vaudevillians who travelled the Pantages, Orpheum and other vaudeville circuits for about the first 10 years of her life.
+Donna’s parents Ned and Virginia LaRocca, were musical vaudevillians who travelled the Pantages, Orpheum and other vaudeville circuits for about the first 10 years of her life.

 Donna LaRocca moved with her parents to Los Angeles around 1934.

 1944 Second Lieutenant Army Air Corps Heavy Bomber Robert M. Cotterell was captured on May 27th and imprisoned in a German POW camp.